-In this step we will focus on establishing a common understanding among the members of the CPT of the statutory requirements for disaster risk management planning and of the scope of response and recovery planning for the province.
+In this step we will focus on establishing a common understanding among the members of the CPT of the statutory requirements for disaster risk management planning and of the scope of response and recovery planning for the district municipality.

-Bear in mind that one of the first responsibilities of the CPT is to design the overall structure of the response and recovery plans for the province, so it is important to start off with a level playing field as far as the conceptual understanding of the planners is concerned.
+Bear in mind that one of the first responsibilities of the CPT is to design the overall structure of the response and recovery plans for the district municipality, so it is important to start off with a level playing field as far as the conceptual understanding of the planners is concerned.

 A good way to tackle the task of planner orientation is to convene an orientation workshop for the CPT.
-We suggest that you invite the director-general of your province to open the workshop as this will demonstrate the province's commitment to the process and provide an opportunity for him or her to emphasise the importance of the CPT's role in the planning process.
-It would be wise to arrange for an appointment to meet with the director-general beforehand so that you can brief him or her and optimise on the opportunity.
+We suggest that you invite your municipal manager to open the workshop as this will demonstrate the municipality's commitment to the process and provide an opportunity for him or her to emphasise the importance of the CPT's role in the planning process.
+It would be wise to arrange for an appointment to meet with the municipal manager beforehand so that you can brief him or her and optimise on the opportunity.